gnames/gnparser/README.md

 This parser, written in Go, is the 3rd iteration of the project.
 The first, [biodiversity] had been written in Ruby, the second, [also gnparser][gnparser-scala], had been written in Scala.
-This project learned from the previous ones, and is now a substitution for the other two.
+This project and is now a substitution for the other two.
 It will be the only one that is maintained further.
 All three projects were developed as a part of [Global Names Architecture Project][gna].

 To use `gnparser` as a command line tool under Windows, Mac or Linux, download the [latest release][releases], uncompress it, and copy `gnparser`